ChristianGracia/Algorithms/advanced-interview-algorithms/Big-O/README.md

 ## Rules

-Rule 1: Always worst Case
+Rule 1: Always worst Case ex -> searching array, assume value being looked for is in last index of array

-Rule 2: Remove Constants
+Rule 2: Remove Constants ex -> O(4 + 5n) becomes O(n)

 Rule 3: Different inputs should have different variables.
 O(a+b).
 A and B arrays nested would be

 O(a\*b)

-- for steps in order
+\+ for steps in order

-* for nested steps
+\* for nested steps

 Rule 4: Drop Non-dominant terms